weilerv/Udacity_ML_azure_project2/README.md

 ## Screen Recording
-link to the recording (*company policy did not allow to take screencast recording so recorded it by my phone)
+[Link](https://photos.app.goo.gl/bvjinDugzVb5F19g7) to the recording (*company policy did not allow to take screencast recording so recorded it by my phone)

 ## Improvement ideas
 * better data cleaning and wrangling